 you can get all kinds of fearful about me or about your target

-back to our lesson slide after lengthen.
-I would like to mention Instagram where you will be forced to do a lot of Google Dorking, but there are some interesting services, like stock fast dot com, which allows it to display followers and friends inside the static.
+back to our lesson slide after Lincoln.
+I would like to mention Instagram where you will be forced to do a lot of Google Dorking.
+But there are some interesting services, like stock fast dot com, which allows you to display followers and friends inside the static.
 U R l

-or there is an INSTAGRAM service that lets you download instagram stories on story, sig dot com
+or there is an INSTAGRAM service that lets you download instagram stories on stories sick dot com

-and those of you who are familiar with instagram stories, you know that they disappeared 24 hours after they have been boasted.
+and those of you who are familiar with instagram stories.
+You know that they disappeared 24 hours after they have been posted.

-Next is Snapchat, which, as a no sent Resource is a bit tricky, since its content is set to auto destruct after a specific period of time.
+Next is Snapchat, which, as innocent resource is a bit tricky since its content is set to auto destruct after a specific period of time.

-Last on my list is Tic Tac, which is insanely becoming popular.
+Last on my list is stick talk, which is insanely becoming popular.
 At this moment.
 I have encountered a few tools that search for user names or hashtags, but they do not last long.
-One of the tools is listed in this slide.
+One of the tools is listening this slide.

-In the end, the best bet is on Google Dorking and playing with the tick talks you are else.
+In the end, the best bet is on Google Dorking and playing with the Tik TAKS you are else.
 In this video, we made a quick overview off social networks with some recommendations off tools that you can use for your old sent investigations.

-The best way would be to search for a specific social network with the word Oh, something Google.
-And in the next video, we'll cover emails and user names, So see you there
+The best way would be to search for a specific social network with the bird Oh, Sinton Google.
+And in the next video we will cover emails and user names.
+So see you there